albertoacerbi/oranzees/README.md

 * [01-oranzees.Rmd](01-oranzees.Rmd) to [07-oranzees.Rmd](07-oranzees.Rmd): R Markdown files documenting the development of the model, mainly for "internal" use.

-* [model-description.Rmd](model-description.Rmd): a description of the model after the first stage of the development
+* [model-description.Rmd](model-description.Rmd): a description of the model after the first stage of the development (see also the output [model-description.pdf](model-description.pdf))

 * [main.R](main.R): code to run the model